-Download my free BLS Exercise Spreadsheet (See below) and put it on your phone.
+Download my free BLS Exercise Spreadsheet (See below) and put it on your phone using Dropbox.
 Each spreadsheet is a 9 week phase of the challenge.
 Don't waste your time by downloading it if you don't already have the books.
 You won't know how the program works, and so you'll be wasting your time.

-In the screen shot shown my 1RM is 72kg, so my warm-ups should be 35, 50 and 65 kg, and my working set range is 61 to 64kg (or more).
-As you can see I managed 2 sets with 60kg before going up to 65kg.
-I went up to 65 kg because I had managed 6 reps at 60kg, and then managed only 5 reps (with a spotter) on 65kg.
-Next time I will start at 60 or 65 kg and see how many reps I can manage.
+In the screen shot shown my 1RM is 48kg, so my warm-ups should be 20, 30 and 35kg, and my working set range is 38 to 41kg (or more).
+As you can see I managed 2 sets with 40kg, and then managed only 4 reps (with a spotter) on 40kg.
+Next time I will start at 40 and see how many reps I can manage.
+Once I can manage 3 sets of 6 reps, then I will try going up to 45kg for 4 or more reps.
 You can keep increasing the weights while you find your actual 1RM, and then progress more slowly at the limits of what you can do.
-With the fractional plates I can now start at 62 kg and go up in 2kg increments, progressing week by week as I can.
+With the fractional plates I can now start at 42kg and go up in 2kg increments, progressing week by week as I can.
 Slow and steady, but no injuries.